sabrlang/sabr_old/README.md

 ## Identifiers
 Control keywords, built-in operators, literals cannot become identifiers.
 * Define identifiers  : `$main`, `$a`
 Use for define functions, macros, variables.
-These are unsigned integer value.
+These are unique unsigned integer value.
 * Call identifiers : `main`, `a`
 Get variable values or call functions and macros.
 ## Comments